kylecorry31/Trail-Sense/app/src/main/res/raw/guide_tool_water_boil_timer.md

 4. Your water is likely safe to drink when the timer expires.

 By default, the timer utilizes your current elevation to calculate the required boiling time.
 Alternatively, you can manually select either a 1-minute or 3-minute duration using the buttons located at the bottom of the screen.

+## Disclaimer
+This tool uses recommendations from health organizations, but if done incorrectly or if the water is polluted you could still get sick.
+Use at your own risk.